keneogu/First-dApp/README.md

 ### Prerequisites

-Text editor
+- Text editor
-Remix IDE
+- Remix IDE
-Get a browser like chrome or firefox in their recent versions Node.js
+- Get a browser like chrome or firefox in their recent versions
+- Node.js
-Node Package Manager
+- Node Package Manager
+- MetaMask account

 ### Setup